ypinhsuan/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-info">

 **:information_source: Notes about the command:**<br>
-  * Lesson(s) not attended displays all lessons that the student did not attend.
-This means that future lessons would also be displayed in the results.
+  * `Lesson(s) not attended` displays all lessons not attended by the student.
+This means that future lessons are also displayed.

 </div>